dskrypa/cli_command_parser/_src/parameters.rst

   variable / unbound number of arguments.
 :default: Only supported when ``action='store'`` and 0 values are allowed by the specified ``nargs``.
 Defaults to ``None`` under those conditions.
+:choices: A container that holds the specific values that users must pick from.
+By default, any value is allowed.

 `Example command <https://github.com/dskrypa/cli_command_parser/blob/main/examples/echo.py>`__::